m-hassantahir/m-hassantahir.github.io/project4.md

 - **Purpose**: Analyze patient visits based on geographical divisions and districts.
 - **Components**:
   - 8 Cards: Display metrics such as visits by district, division, etc.
-  - 2 Line Charts: Show trends in patient visits by district and division.
+  - 1 Line Charts: Show trends in patient visits by district and division.
+  - 1 map: Displays patient locations.
   - 1 Slicer: Allows filtering by division and district.
   - ![alt text](image-28.png)